Brittany Murphy: Death

 At 8:00 a.m. on December 20, 2009, the Los Angeles Fire Department responded to "a medical request" at the Los Angeles home Murphy and Monjack shared.
 She had apparently collapsed in a bathroom.
 Firefighters attempted to resuscitate Murphy on the scene.
 She was transported to Cedars-Sinai Medical Center, where she died at 10:05 a.m. after going into cardiac arrest.

 An autopsy was performed the day after she died.
 The Los Angeles County Coroner's Office, in a report issued February 2010, said that the manner of death was accidental and that the cause of death was pneumonia, with secondary factors of severe iron-deficiency anemia and multiple drug intoxication.
 The coroner found a range of over-the-counter and prescription medications in Murphy's system, with the most likely reason being to treat a cold or respiratory infection.
 These included "elevated levels" of hydrocodone, which is a narcotic; acetaminophen, L-methamphetamine, and chlorpheniramine.
 Hydrocodone requires a prescription while the others are over the counter.
 The report observed: "the possible adverse physiological effects of elevated levels of these medications cannot be discounted, especially in her weakened state."
-On December 24, 2009, on Christmas Eve, Murphy was buried at Forest Lawn Memorial Park in Hollywood Hills.
+On December 24, 2009, Murphy was buried at Forest Lawn Memorial Park in Hollywood Hills.
 In January 2010, Murphy's husband, Simon Monjack, and her mother, Sharon Murphy, claimed that she did not use alcohol or other drugs, and that drugs did not cause her death; instead, they attributed it to a heart condition, mitral valve prolapse.